 The Watsonville mob was initially turned away from the dance hall by security guards and the armed owners of the hall, but returned in full force to beat dozens of Filipino farmworkers.
 The beatings continued elsewhere in the area, and on the night of January 22nd, a mob ransacked Filipino farmworkers’ homes and shot into the dwellings, killing Fermin Tobera.
 No one was ever charged with that murder.
 Seven men were later convicted of rioting, but received either probation or 30 days in jail.

-The anti-Filipino frenzy continued in California in the months after the Watsonville riots ended on January 23rd, with violence breaking out in Stockton, Salinas, San Francisco, and San Jose.
+The anti-Filipino violence continued in California in the months after the Watsonville riots ended on January 23rd, with violence breaking out in Stockton, Salinas, San Francisco, and San Jose.
 In 1933, California enacted a law to prohibit marriages between Filipino and white residents.
 And in 1934, answering in part a long-standing request of California's government, Congress reduced Filipino immigration to the United States to just 50 people per year.
 In September 2011, the California legislature officially expressed regret and apologized for these events and actions.